NIKHCODE/climate-signal-lab/_posts/2026-08-19-article7-deforestation-cnn.md

 </div>

-MY TAKE
+# MY TAKE

-[This section is yours.
-A few directions to consider:]
+Developing this model and understanding the findings is something that took time but was really helpful in making me understand on how to look into the deforestation beyond the routine rhetoric.

+The Herbveg confusion is a note worthy point because the model can really confuse it with the other vegetation lands and if let's say someone just reads those reports they will have no true picture beyond the final data.
+The model here helps to go deep and discover what's the real story.

 The 91.2% forest recall after 5 epochs on 5,000 images is the number I would lead with personally.
 The systems that generate the 10 million hectare per year figure are running architectures not fundamentally different from what we built here, just with more bands, more data, and more compute.
 The gap between this notebook and a production deforestation monitoring system is engineering, not science.

-The HerbVeg confusion is also worth writing about from your own angle.
-In Andhra Pradesh, the boundary between degraded forest and scrubland is exactly the kind of ambiguity that makes satellite-based forest accounting politically contested.
-When a government claims forest cover has increased, and the satellite data shows green pixels, the question of what counts as forest versus what counts as vegetation is not a technical footnote.
-It is the entire debate.
+Also we see the government saying with their reports that the green cover has increased over the years and their environmental policies are working (on which they also rush to grab political mileage) but the question of what counts as forest versus what counts as vegetation is debatable.

-There is also something worth saying about what 10 metres per pixel means in practice.
-Each pixel in these patches represents a 10 metre by 10 metre square.
-A single large tree can occupy one pixel.
-A small clearing may not register at all.
-The things we are losing are sometimes too small for the systems we use to measure loss to see.
+So this ambiguity and doubts must properly be addressed before we proceed making sensational reports over headlines.

+We all have for years learnt how deforestation is happening and how harmful it is and stories of brave women from India who formed chains around trees to stop cutting them and many such but it's also our duty to look at numbers at compare it with reality.

+#### After all development shouldn't come at the cost of trees.

-WHAT IS NEXT
+## WHAT IS NEXT

-Article 3.03 moves from pixels to systems.
+Article 8 moves from pixels to systems.
 Instead of asking whether a patch of land contains forest, it asks whether the Amazon rainforest as a whole is approaching a critical transition point, a tipping point beyond which the forest begins converting to savanna regardless of what humans do.
 The technique is resilience analysis: measuring statistical early warning signals in the vegetation data itself, the rising variance and increasing autocorrelation that theory predicts should appear in any complex system as it approaches a catastrophic shift.
 Same satellite data, completely different question.

 The forest was here yesterday.
 A machine can learn to see that it is gone today.
 The harder question is whether we are building enough of these machines fast enough, and pointing them at the right places.
 The Amazon is one of those places.
 That is where we go next.